 For the Gallery’s Collection, Sleeping bride is an exemplary painting from a highly significant moment in Australian art history; one which will dramatically expand the dialogue we can create between our holdings of Sidney Nolan, Russell Drysdale, Albert Tucker and William Dobell, together with Boyd himself.

 This major, mid-century modernist painting from Arthur Boyd’s most prominent series will exert a uniquely unmatched impact on our Collection.
-It is, then, something of a bravura gift, as well – and I’m delighted that you could join us to be the first to see it and to celebrate it tonight.
+It is, then, something of a bravura gift.

 As influential critic and curator Bryan Robertson, who first showed the ‘Brides’ at Zwemmer Gallery in London, said: ‘These paintings do not require any explanation.
 They speak with their own voice of something which the artist feels very passionately.
 They are tough pictures, filled with an almost lurid… intensity of movement, stillness and colour.’